 By arming Federal Pell Grant recipients with the resources necessary to thrive, A.L.E. enables lower-income students to take full advantage of the multitude of academic and professional opportunities at their disposal.

 THE PROGRAM OPERATES BASED OFF OF A Three-PRONGED MODEL:

 Professional Advising & Academic Support

-- Stipends of $2,000 will be awarded to a number of freshmen intending to pursue unpaid summer internships with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
+- Stipends of $1,000 will be awarded to a number of freshmen intending to pursue personalized projects with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
 This funding eases the financial burden that so often prevents low-income students from pursuing their areas of professional interest.

 Through programming, scholars will also interact and engage with faculty in their respective departments of academic interest, facilitating the development of strong academic relationships both in and outside of the classroom.